Incarceration in the United States: Violent and nonviolent crime

 Perhaps the single greatest force behind the growth of the prison population has been the national "war on drugs".
-The legislation for the "war on drugs" can be traced back to the United Nation's Convention on Psychotropic Substances in 1971 causing regulation and classification of substances deemed to fit the criteria set by the World Health Organization.
-The criteria used by the World Health Organization that if the substance has the capacity to produce a state of dependence, and central nervous system stimulation or depression that results in hallucinations or disturbances in motor function or thinking or behavior or perception or mood.
-If the World Health Organization finds that the substance meets such criteria, the substance was placed under international control.
-After the substances were identified all governments with the necessary facilities should take similar action facilitating the campaign and creating a guideline for the war on drugs.
-Following this convention, the United States enacted The Federal Comprehensive Drug Abuse Prevention and Control Act on May 1, 1971 outlining the findings of the United Nations and implementing policies that coincided with the request of the United Nations.
+The legislation for the "war on drugs" can be traced back to the United Nations Convention on Psychotropic Substances in 1971, which led to the regulation and classification of substances deemed to meet the criteria set by the World Health Organization.
+The criteria used by the World Health Organization are that the substance has the capacity to produce a state of dependence, and central nervous system stimulation or depression that results in hallucinations or disturbances in motor function, thinking, behavior, perception, or mood.
+If the World Health Organization finds that the substance meets these criteria, it is placed under international control.
+After the substances were identified, all governments with the necessary facilities should take similar action facilitating the campaign and creating a guideline for the war on drugs.
+Following this convention, the United States enacted the Federal Comprehensive Drug Abuse Prevention and Control Act on May 1, 1971, outlining the United Nations' findings and implementing policies aligned with the United Nations' request.
 The war on drugs initiative expanded during the presidency of Ronald Reagan.
-During Reagan's term, a bi-partisan Congress established the Anti-Drug Abuse Act of 1986, galvanized by the death of Len Bias.
+During Reagan's term, a bipartisan Congress established the Anti-Drug Abuse Act of 1986, galvanized by the death of Len Bias.
 According to the Human Rights Watch, legislation like this led to the extreme increase in drug offense imprisonment and "increasing racial disproportions among the arrestees".
 The number of incarcerated drug offenders has increased twelvefold since 1980.
 In 2000, 22 percent of those in federal and state prisons were convicted on drug charges.
 In 2011, 55.6% of the 1,131,210 sentenced people in state prisons were being held for violent crimes (this number excludes the 200,966 imprisoned people being held due to parole violations, of which 39.6% were re-incarcerated for a subsequent violent crime).
 Also in 2011, 3.7% of the state prison population consisted of imprisoned people whose highest conviction was for drug possession (again excluding those incarcerated for parole violations of which 6.0% were re-incarcerated for a subsequent act of drug possession).